We express our genuine support for family caregivers in several ways.

 Medicaid certification and service offerings vary by individual office location.

 The regulations for counting your income and resources vary from state to state and from group to group.
-There are special rules for those who live in nursing homes and for children with disabilities living at home.
+Special rules exist for those living in nursing facilities and for children with disabilities residing at home.

-The information above should not be used as a substitution for information about Medicaid learned through The Center for Medicare and Medicaid Services or through consultation with your Physician.
-For more information about Medicaid, please visit the U.S. Department of Health and Human Services Web site.
+The information above should not be used as a substitution for information about Medicaid learned through The Center for Medicare and Medicaid Services or consultation with your Physician.
+For more information about Medicaid, please visit the U.S. Department of Health and Human Services Website.